JefterRocha/RaiBrainSeedWeb/README.md

 # Rai Brain Seed Web
 A brain seed web to RaiBlocks.
-This project is based in algorith algorithm in Python by [MarcosMMB](https://github.com/marcosmmb/RaiBrainSeed)
+This project is based in a algorithm in Python by [MarcosMMB](https://github.com/marcosmmb/RaiBrainSeed)

 ----